 Besides its truly classic and powerful analog sound, there’s one simple fact that might put the Juno-60 well above the Jupiter-8: reliability.
 There’s a lot less going on in the smaller instrument, and therefore you might feel better with the Juno-60.
 Making music on a reliable instrument simply is a lot easier, and in general financial charges for repairing are low.

 Admittedly, the Jupiter-8 is a highly professional instrument.
 One of the TOP 3 analog polysynths ever.
-But it’s too expensive … 5000+ Euros!
+But it’s really expensive … 10,000 – 15,000 Euros (as of 2020).
 And it misses the classic Roland Chorus (alright, you could simply connect it with the RE-501 chorus/echo or something similar).
 And it misses the Juno-60’s earthy richness.
 So we’re not sure if the Jupiter-8 is worth the collector’s prices people ask for it.

 To sum it up: The Juno-60 can be highly recommended to all musicians looking out for that warm “classic” Roland analog polysynth sound.